Europe South ATLAS of Plucked Instruments

 The terzin ("3/4") is locally made, as a simple kind of spanish guitar (with steel strings), with a slightly smaller body.
 It often has folk-like decorations, like striped purfling around the edges.

-One of the (elder) makers of Maltese guitars on the island was Indri Brincat ("il-Pupa") who designed a special terzin with one long "arm" on the side of the body, as special kind of decoration (it has no influenze on the sound).
+One of the (elder) makers of Maltese guitars on the island was Indri Brincat ("il-Pupa") who designed a special terzin with one long "arm" on the side of the body, as special kind of decoration (it has not much influenze on the sound).
+Some have even arms on both sides of the body !

 picture with il-Pupa from book Maltese Folk Music